inmy-lw/inmy-lw.github.io/en/events.md

 # Different recurring events

+## Marshal's Guard

+The Marshal is an alliance event that takes place every two days.
+The goal is to rally to deal as much damage as possible.

+{% include translated_image.html url="events/marechal/presentation_marechal.webp" description="Marshal overview" %}

+1. The goal is to reach stage 5 to get the best possible rewards.
+2. Button to start a rally.
+Rally timers are always 3 minutes.
+3. Button to check the rewards obtained by the alliance and individually.

+The first strategy is to start a rally with T2, and to join a rally with T1.

+{% include translated_image.html url="events/marechal/rally_r4_r5.webp" description="Joining an R4 or R5 rally increases damage by 5% or 2.5%" %}

 ## Train

 It is possible to take the train every day.
 Each carriage has different types of resources.
 You can choose the carriage you want to travel in.